How to Choose a Web Designer

 If you looked at 5 companies, which websites "stand out" in your memory?

 Take one more look.

 - Look at their site structure.
 Do they present information in an organized way or does it appear chaotic?
-Can you move around different parts of the site easily?
-A well structured website with a good layout attracts, engages and retains visitors.
+Can you move around the site easily?
+A well-structured website with a good layout attracts, engages and retains visitors.
 Does the content make you want to read on?

 - Look for web page unity.
 Page elements should get along and fit well together.
 Items that stand out to grab attention should be placed there deliberately.